 4. Use High-Grade Locks and Chains

 This might seem like a no-brainer, but don’t discount the efficacy of using high-quality padlocks and industrial strength chains.
 The more hoops a thief has to jump through, the more likely he or she is to give up.
-Check out this post to see examples of bike lock types.

 5. Take Your Bike with You